-The information set forth above is historical and is not intended to be, nor should it be construed as, an indication as to future market capitalizations, dividend yields, dividend compound annual growth rates or total return of the Portfolio Securities.
+The information set forth above is historical and is not intended to be, nor should it be construed as, an indication as to future market capitalizations, dividend yields or dividend compound annual growth rates.

 Sector Diversification

 The Investment Universe includes a cross section of large capitalization issuers from the S&P 500 Financials Index as well as Alternative Asset Managers as noted in the chart below.